 Storefronts Seattle began in early 2010, when members of the historic Pioneer Square and Chinatown-International District neighborhoods sought solutions for the growing number of vacant storefronts in the area.
-The program is now growing to other city neighborhoods, including Capitol Hill, South Lake Union and Belltown.
+The Seattle program has activated storefronts in Belltown, Capitol Hill, the International District, Pioneer Square, South Lake Union, and the Waterfront.

 Shunpike has also taken the Storefronts program to several other cities in the Puget Sound, including Auburn, Bellevue and Mount Vernon.